zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 This will create an un-tabulated response.

-### [3] Put this code into a python file and tabulate the print to have 2 columns with Endpoint and RegionName
+### [3] Write a Python script

+Tabulate the un-tabulated response above to have 2 columns with Endpoint and RegionName.

 Lab Assessment: